 Understanding arthritis

-Although there are more than 100 types of arthritis, dogs are most likely to develop osteoarthritis, the most common form.
+Although there are over 100 types of arthritis, dogs are most likely to develop osteoarthritis, the most common form.

 Cartilage is a rubbery material lining the joints.
-It allows for both smooth movement of the joint and acts as a shock absorber.
+It allows for smooth joint movement and acts as a shock absorber.
 In osteoarthritis, this layer degenerates, causing pain and inflammation.

 Symptoms of arthritis in dogs